spiffe/tornjak/docs/plugin_server_authentication_keycloak.md

 Please see our documentation on the [authorization feature](./user-management.md) for more complete details.

-Note that simply enabling this feature will only perform authentication.
+Note that simply enabling this feature will NOT enable authorization.
 In order to apply authorization logic to user details, one must also enable an Authorization plugin.
+Any output from this layer, including authentication errors, are to be interpreted by an Authorization layer.

 The configuration has the following key-value pairs: